 Failure to pay all or part of the wages due to an employee is considered an unlawful deduction and a complaint can be made under the Payment of Wages Act – see ‘How to apply’ below.
 Likewise, unpaid notice, holiday pay, bonus and commission payments can also form part of a claim under the Act.

-Complaints about unauthorised deductions from wages under the Payment of Wages Act 1991 should be made to Workplace Relations Customer Services.
-You must use the new online complaint form (available by selecting ‘Make a complaint in relation to employment rights’ on workplacerelations.ie).
+Complaints about unauthorised deductions from wages under the Payment of Wages Act 1991 should be made to the Workplace Relations Commission (WRC).
+You must use the online complaint form available on workplacerelations.ie.
 A complaint must be brought within 6 months of the date of the deduction.
-The time limit may be extended for up to a further 6 months, but only where there are exceptional circumstances which prevented the complaint being brought within the normal time limit.
+The time limit may be extended for up to a further 6 months, but only where there is a reasonable cause which prevented the complaint being brought within the normal time limit.

-An employer who fails to provide a payslip or provides one that is deliberately falsified is guilty of an offence under the Payment of Wages Act 1991 and may be fined.
+An employer who fails to provide a payslip or provides one that is deliberately falsified is guilty of an offence under the Payment of Wages Act 1991 and may be issued with a fixed payment notice.
 Complaints about payslips should be made as above.
-Further information is available in this explanatory booklet on the Payment of Wages Act 1991 (pdf) or from Workplace Relations Customer Services - see 'Where to apply' below.
+Further information is available in this explanatory booklet on the Payment of Wages Act 1991 (pdf) or from WRC Information and Customer Service - see 'Where to apply' below.

 Opening Hours: Mon. to Fri.
 9.30am to 5pm